Britain's oldest men mark 110th birthday

 Robert was born in Hull.

-He worked as an engineering, spending time in Taiwan, Japan and Canada.
+He worked as an engineer, spending time in Taiwan, Japan and Canada.
 He now lives in a flat in a care complex at Alton.

 "I have not lived my life avoiding being run over by buses or getting cancer or anything else," he said.
 "I've done nothing to deserve or achieve this age.
 I'm just one of the lucky ones."